moodboom/2023-d3-reactive-responsive-skeleton/README.md

 The /src/charts folder contains several charts that were cut and pasted from Observables example code (with copyright attached) with mimimal tweaking.
 You are encouraged to directly browse the code and play with the chart data and options.

-That said, the project attempts to use best practices of <a href="https://vitejs.dev/">Vite</a>, <a href="https://reactjs.org/">React</a>, <a href="https://reactrouter.com">React Router</a>, <a href="https://react-bootstrap.github.io/">React Bootstrap</a>, and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout">CSS layout using grid/flex</a>.
+That said, the project attempts to use best practices of <a href="https://vitejs.dev/">Vite</a>, <a href="https://reactjs.org/">React</a>, <a href="https://reactrouter.com">React Router</a>, <a href="https://react-bootstrap.github.io/">React Bootstrap</a>, SCSS, and <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout">CSS layout using grid/flex</a>.
 The goal is to give you a modern JavaScript framework with npm module support and page routing, responsiveness, hot-reloading, build tooling for tree shaking, polyfill.
 I may update these dependencies as the world churns on (as it always does).

 NOTE: I left SSR out for now.
 It didn't feel like SSR was a standard, mature and simple core Vite feature yet.
 I'll definitely revisit once I feel comfortable with it.
 See:
 * https://vitejs.dev/guide/ssr.html